11612228/OS_project1/README.md

 28 |   28.0 |   10.0 |   20.0 |  56.0 | 43.0 |  23.0 | A
 32 |   32.0 |   10.0 |   20.0 |  55.0 | 43.0 |  23.0 | A
 36 |   36.0 |   10.0 |   20.0 |  54.0 | 43.0 |  23.0 | A
-It depends on exact implementation details like: start load_avg set to 0 ready_threads at any time-step set to 0
-TIMER_FREQ = 100
-A's nice = 0; B's nice = 10; C's nice = 20;
-order to calculate load_avg, recent_cpu, priority is recent_cpu -> load -> priority